-Domestic Violence Family Law Attorney in Cedar Knolls Serving Throughout Essex, Middlesex & Union Counties
+Domestic Violence Family Law Attorney in New Jersey Serving Union, Essex, and Middlesex County

 The Law Offices of John B. D’Alessandro provides full-service, comprehensive family law representation in Union, Essex and Middlesex counties, including matters involving allegations of domestic violence.
 Whether in conjunction with a divorce or child custody dispute or as a stand-alone matter, Union family law attorney John D’Alessandro fights for the safety and protection of domestic violence victims and stands up for the reputation and rights of persons wrongly accused of domestic violence or abuse.

 A domestic violence complaint sometimes precedes or accompanies a divorce action in New Jersey.
 An act of violence or ongoing pattern of abuse may be a cause that leads to a divorce, or the filing of a petition may bring strong emotions and bitter disputes to the surface, where they erupt in violence or are misinterpreted as threatening.
 When they arise in a divorce, allegations of domestic violence may impact every aspect of the divorce, including child custody, child support, alimony and the division of property.
 Domestic violence family law attorney John B. D’Alessandro provides compassionate and effective legal counsel in matters of domestic violence, acting quickly to keep victims and children safe or advocating for fair treatment of the accused.

 New Jersey Domestic Violence Law

 Under New Jersey’s Prevention of Domestic Violence Act of 1991, domestic violence can include any assault or sexual assault, as well as harassment, stalking and several other offenses, when they are committed by a current or former spouse, someone in a dating relationship, a member of the household, or someone who has impregnated the alleged victim or has a child in common with the alleged victim.